visgl/loaders.gl/docs/modules/tile-converter/cli-reference/tile-converter.md

 Those extensions provide the structural metadata storage.
 Metadata - represented as entities and properties - may be closely associated with parts of 3D content, with data representations appropriate for large, distributed datasets.
 For the most detailed use cases, properties allow vertex- and texel-level associations; higher-level property associations are also supported.

 One glTF resource might include more than one metadata class.
 That means that parts of a mesh might be associated with different sets of properties.
-For example, the glTF might have `bridges` and `buildings` classes.
+For example, a glTF might have `bridges` and `buildings` classes.
 In that case, one part of the mesh is related to `bridges` properties (eg. `construction_year`, `type`) and another part of the mesh is related to `buildings` properties (eg. `construction_year`, `height`, `number_of_floors`, `ownership`).

-On another side there is an output I3S layer that doesn't support structural metadata and multiple classes.
+As output (when converting from 3D Tiles to I3S) there is an I3S layer which doesn't support structural metadata and multiple classes by its specification (v1.8).
 I3S has [feature attributes](https://github.com/Esri/i3s-spec/blob/master/docs/1.9/attributeStorageInfo.cmn.md) metadata that is the same for every node in the layer.
-So I3S can consume only one set of properties.
+As a result, I3S must consume only one set of properties.

 In case when the input 3DTiles dataset has multiple metadata classes, the tile-converter provides a promt to select one class from the list: